Paul Swain (politician)

-Paul Desmond Swain QSO (born 20 December 1951) is a New Zealand former politician.
-He is a member of the Labour Party.
+Paul Desmond Swain QSO (born 20 December 1951) is a former New Zealand politician.
+He was a Member of the New Zealand House of Representatives from 1990 until 2008, representing the Labour Party.
+From 2010 to 2019, he was a councillor on the Greater Wellington Regional Council.

 Early life

 Swain was born in Palmerston North on 20 December 1951.
 He attended St. Patrick's College in Wellington.
-He has obtained a BA from Victoria University of Wellington.
+He obtained a BA from Victoria University of Wellington.
 Swain has two daughters and a son with his wife Toni Reeves-Swain, and two sons from an earlier marriage.

 Before entering politics, he worked for the Ministry of Social Development from 1975 to 1976 before becoming a bus driver for the Wellington City Council in 1976.
-He then changed professions again working as a teacher from 1978 to 1982.
+He then changed professions again, working as a teacher from 1978 to 1982.
 In 1987 he became a research officer for the New Zealand Federation of Labour (later Council of Trade Unions) until 1990 when he was elected to parliament.

 He was the employee coordinator for the Wellington YMCA from 1982 to 1986 and was also chairman of the Wellington Regional Employment and ACCESS Council.
 At the 1986 local elections he stood for the Wellington Regional Council on the Labour Party ticket.
 He polled well but did not win a seat.

 Member of Parliament

 He was MP for the seat of Eastern Hutt from the 1990 election until the 1996 election, when the electorate boundaries were changed and it became Rimutaka.
 He won Rimutaka in 1996 and held the seat until the 2008 election, which he did not contest, retiring from national politics.

 In November 1990 he was appointed as Labour's spokesperson for Forestry by Labour leader Mike Moore.
 In a December 1991 reshuffle Swain was given the Housing portfolio as well.
 He supported Helen Clark's successful leadership challenge against Moore in 1993.
 He retained housing and lost forestry, but later also became spokesperson for accident compensation between 1993 and 1996.
 From 1996 to 1999 Swain was Shadow Minister of Commerce and State Owned Enterprises.
+His select committee memberships included postings on the commerce committee; foreign affairs, defence and trade committee; and finance and expenditure committee.